Michal: The Proud Princess

 The scripture tells us that God judged her.
 “Therefore Michal, the daughter of Saul, had no children to the day of her death”8.

-If there is one thing that a woman usually wishes for, it is to have children.
+If there is one thing that some women wish for, it is to have children.

 She was the King’s first wife, and in the culture of that society, barrenness is considered a curse.
 Her relationship to David is strained from this time on; but her sister Merab had five sons, and she got to raise them, and so allow her motherly instincts free reign.